MicrosoftDocs/learn/learn-pr/advocates/cv-classify-bird-species/includes/3-build-model.md

        :::image type="content" source="../media/custom-vision-tag-photos.png" alt-text="Screenshot that shows elements to select to add a tag description to uploaded photos in Custom Vision.":::

-1. Repeat the preceding steps to upload the photos in each bird species folder.
+1. Repeat the preceding step to upload the photos in each bird species folder in the downloaded dataset.

-### Upload images option 2: SDK
+### Upload images option 2: Custom Vision SDK

 The Custom Vision SDK is available in the following programming languages: Python, .NET, Node.js, Go, and Java.
 We'll use Python and Jupyter Notebook.
 If you don't already have these tools installed, we recommend that you get them with an Anaconda installation.
 You get Python and Jupyter Notebook when you [download Anaconda](https://www.anaconda.com/?azure-portal=true).